SLLUG/SLLUG.github.io/index.md

 ### Upcoming Meetings

+#### <a name="2019-01-21" />January 21st, 2019 - Community Outreach

+On Monday, January 21st at 7:00pm, you are invited to meet at Lambton College in meeting room A2-126 (this used to be room L211.)
+Parking is no longer monitored after 6pm, so parking is free.
+The easiest access is at the south end of the parking lot, into the newly renovated Centre of Excellence.
+Go up to the second floor, and the meeting room is wrapped around the corner.

+If you're unsure where to go, please reach out to Len or another member of the group, or refer to the campus maps: www.lambtoncollege.ca/Contact/Maps_and_Directions/Campus_Maps/

+The goal of this meeting is to collaborate on an outreach strategy, including but not limited to:

+- An Open Source Starter Pack
+- List of Community Partners
+- Scheduling and Planning our 2019 InstallFest

+Looking forward to seeing you all there!

+### Past Meetings

 #### <a name="2018-12-19" />December 19th, 2018 - Sarnia Tech Holiday Party

 We are heading to the new location of District Beta to bring an end to the 2018